jakubhalik/awesome_config/README.md

 Smaller bars

-27 virtual desktop instead of 9:
+27 virtual desktops instead of 9:

 super+number for 0-9